MrXcitement/exercism-bash/README.md

 # Exercism 'C' Track
-An Exercism 'C' track project.
+My Exercism 'C' track project solutions.

 ## Overview
-This project uses the docker exercism c image to create a container that can be used to work through the 'c' track exercises.
+This project uses the docker exercism c image to create a container that can I use to work through the 'c' track exercises.

 ## Usage